aurora-is-near/intents-swap-widget/docs/configuration.md

 ### `onWalletSignout`

 Used to sign out user's wallet.
-Currently used for compatibility check modal if a wallet is not compatible.
-NB: some wallets doesn't support programmatic logout make sure you guide user accordingly if required on your side.
+Currently used for compatibility check modal if a wallet is incompatible.
+NB: some wallets don't support programmatic logout make sure you guide user accordingly if required on your side.

 ### `themeParentElementSelector`